Allergies and Hives (Urticaria and Angioedema)

 How Are Hives and Angioedema Diagnosed?

 Your doctor will need to ask many questions in an attempt to find the possible cause of hives or angioedema.
 Since there are no specific tests for hives -- or the associated swelling of angioedema -- testing will depend on your medical history and a thorough examination by your primary care doctor, allergist, immunologist, or dermatologist.

 Skin tests may be performed to determine the substance that you are allergic to.
-Routine blood tests are done to determine if a system-wide illness is present.
+Routine blood tests are done to determine if a systemic illness is present.

 What Is the Treatment for Hives and Angioedema?